Skip to main content

 When your clinician prescribes a compounded sterile preparation, or CSP, you are receiving more than a medication; you are receiving a precise biological instruction, crafted specifically for you.
 This formulation is built on a covenant of absolute trust between you, your physician, and the compounding pharmacist who prepares it.
 The long-term success of your protocol depends entirely on the integrity of that instruction.

-Understanding the of these preparations begins with understanding the three pillars that uphold this covenant ∞ sterility, potency, and purity.
+Understanding the long-term safety of these preparations begins with understanding the three pillars that uphold this covenant ∞ sterility, potency, and purity.
 Each pillar represents a non-negotiable promise.
 A failure in any one of them can introduce unforeseen variables into your system, creating biological noise that can disrupt the very balance you seek to restore.

 Your body operates on a system of exquisitely sensitive feedback loops, and it assumes the messages it receives are accurate.
 When they are not, the consequences can unfold over months or years.